mcmah309/error_set/README.md

 </details>

 ## The `coerce!` Macro
-The `coerce!` macro handles coercing between intersecting sets (sets where some of the error types are in common), which allows you to care about only the parts that matter to you, such as the disjointedness. e.g. given:
+The `coerce!` macro handles coercing between intersecting sets (sets where some of the error types are in common).
+This allows only being explicit where relevant, such as the disjointedness. e.g. given:
 ```rust
 error_set! {